No, Texas has not banned schools from teaching about MLK’s speeches or KKK’s history with white supremacy

 In Section 3 of HB 3979 and Section 7 of SB 3, the State Board of Education is to “review and revise, as needed,” TEKS by December 31, 2022, to comply with the law.
 As written, SB 3 doesn’t specifically ban TEKS from keeping these topics in the curriculum.
 The Texas Education Agency would not comment on pending legislation.

-The two bills primarily focus on the subject of systemic racism within classrooms; Texas Governor Greg Abbott called the bills a “strong move to abolish critical race theory.”
-The bills ban or limit teachers from bringing present-day conversations about racism into their classrooms.
-The curriculum requirements in HB 3979 were amendments introduced by Senate Democrats.
+The two bills primarily focus on how the subject of racism can and cannot be approached in classrooms; Texas Governor Greg Abbott called the bills a “strong move to abolish critical race theory.”
+The legislation limits how teachers can discuss racism with their students and forbids incorporating the 1619 Project into their lessons plans.
+The original HB 3979 did not include any mention of prominent civil rights topics like King's "I Have a Dream" speech, but Texas Democrats amended HB 3979 with requirements that schools teach about those topics.
+Texas Republicans are leaving those amendments out of SB 3.

 WHY THE BILL IS STUCK